ObengKojo23/Ghana-Election-2024-Database-Project/README.md

 # Ghana Election Database Project

-# Modelling of a Database in SMSS for the 2024 National Presidential and Parliamentary election of Ghana, 2024
+# Modelling of a Database in SMSS for the 2024 National Presidential and Parliamentary election of Ghana

 ## Overview
 This project demonstrates the design and implementation of a fully normalized relational database for the Ghana 2024 elections.
 The database is modeled to store and organize data related to regions, constituencies, polling stations, political parties, candidates, and votes.
 The objective is to illustrate best practices in database design, specifically normalization, within SQL Server Management Studio (SSMS).